ibm-cloud-docs/EventStreams/mirroring.md

 To select which topics are mirrored, a regular expression pattern can be configured by using [Mirroring User Controls](/docs/EventStreams?topic=EventStreams-mirroring#user_controls).

 To allow consumer groups to switch between clusters, special topics are used to mirror consumer group offsets.
 These topics are named `<ALIAS>.checkpoints.internal`, where `<ALIAS>` is the alias of the remote cluster.
-For example `us-east.checkpoints.internal`.
+For example, `us-east.checkpoints.internal`.
 Consumers need to access these topics to seamlessly switch between clusters.

 Finally, because of the naming of remote topics, avoid to use cluster aliases as part of the Kafka resource names.